Maria Pergay Balustre Table Lamp

 Manufacturer: Maria Pergay, Paris, France.

 The lights Maria Pergay designed are most of the time made in stainless steel.
-This light is completely made of brass, the same version as the lights she designed for in the villas of Prince Abdullah in Taif, Saudi Arabia as described in the book: Maria Pergay – Complete Works 1957-2010 – page 93, a book written by Suzanne Demisch.
+This Balustre table lamp is completely made of brass, the same version as the lamps she designed for the villas of Prince Abdullah in Taif, Saudi Arabia as described in the book: Maria Pergay – Complete Works 1957-2010 – page 93, a book written by Suzanne Demisch.

 Maria Pergay is known for her innovative use of stainless steel.
-A passion that began in the 1960s and has continued until today, now she is in her eighties.
+A passion that began in the 1960s and has continued until today.
 Born in Moldova, Romania of a Russian-Jewish descent, Pergay escaped to Paris, France with her mother at age six at the beginning of World War 2.

 After the war, Pergay studied sculpture, costume and set design.
 She started her career as a shop window designer through the 1950s, receiving commissions from major brands like Hermès and Dior. in the 1960s she opened an atelier and shop in the Place des Vosges (Le Marais) in Paris to sell her decorative silver objects.
 Upon a commission to work with steel, Maria Pergay began creating her iconic stainless steel furniture, with her first collection including the renowned Flying Carpet Daybed in 1968 and the Ring Chair in 1970.